rwbutler/rwbutler/README.md

 * [FlexibleRowHeightGridLayout](https://github.com/rwbutler/FlexibleRowHeightGridLayout) - A UICollectionView grid layout designed to support Dynamic Type by allowing the height of each row to size to fit content.
 * [Hyperconnectivity](https://github.com/rwbutler/Hyperconnectivity) - Modern replacement for Apple's Reachability written in Swift and made elegant using Combine.
 An offshoot of the [Connectivity](https://github.com/rwbutler/Connectivity) framework.
 * [Skylark](https://github.com/rwbutler/Skylark) - Fully Swift BDD testing framework for writing Cucumber scenarios using Gherkin syntax.
+* [SwiftQuiz](https://github.com/rwbutler/swift-quiz) - Creates quizzes which can be distributed and played with support for a variety of question types and automatic scoring.
 * [TailorSwift](https://github.com/rwbutler/TailorSwift) - A collection of useful Swift Core Library / Foundation framework extensions.
 * [TypographyKit](https://github.com/rwbutler/TypographyKit) - Consistent & accessible visual styling on iOS with Dynamic Type support.
 * [Updates](https://github.com/rwbutler/Updates) - Automatically detects app updates and gently prompts users to update.